prometheus/docs/content/docs/querying/functions.md

 `ceil(v instant-vector)` rounds the sample values of all elements in `v` up to the nearest integer.

+## `changes()`

+For each input time series, `changes(v range-vector)` returns the number of times its value has changed within the provided time range as an instant vector.

 ## `count_scalar()`

 `count_scalar(v instant-vector)` returns the number of elements in a time series